-Late 2019, HAE International and the non-profit organization of leading clinical and research facilities in the field of allergy and asthma GA2LEN established GA2LEN/HAEi Angioedema Centers of Reference and Excellence – or in short ACARE.
+In 2019, HAE International and the non-profit organization of leading clinical and research facilities in the field of allergy and asthma GA2LEN established GA2LEN/HAEi Angioedema Centers of Reference and Excellence (ACARE).

 The joint venture with GA2LEN fulfills HAE International’s longstanding goal of establishing a worldwide network of accredited angioedema care centers.
 Together the organizations work on developing ACARE, ensuring that it is an attractive partner for HAE treating physicians all over the world.